-- 1. Minute 56/08(2): It was confirmed that the data collected concerning the audit of CTA calls had been shared with CARU; - 2.
+- 1. Minute 56/08(2): It was confirmed that the data collected concerning - 2.
 Minute 56/08(4): Some information in respect of the findings arising from the recent general review of the CTA function (that included the random review of PSIAM) was incorporated within the ADO Control Services Report.
-More detailed information was required and would be included as a separate Agenda item for the next meeting;

-Action: ADO Control Services

-- 3. Minute 57/08(1): The Trust Secretary confirmed that 5 job titles within the Committee's Terms of Reference had been changed as required; - 4.
+More detailed information was required and would be included as a separate Agenda item for the next meeting; Action: ADO Control Services - 3.
+Minute 57/08(1): The Trust Secretary confirmed that 5 job titles within the Committee's Terms of Reference had been changed as - 4.
 Minute 57/08(2): It was noted that all clinical groups acting for LAS as 3rd party agencies have CG arrangements in place.
 All these groups would be asked to submit a short annual report to the CGC; - 5.
 Minute 60/08: The following policies were agreed for ratification by the Trust Board: - Policy & Procedures for the Management of Frequent Callers; - Policy for Pre-Hospital Blood Taking; - ECP Policy for Health, Safety & Risk Management Training & Provision of H&S information. - 6.
 Minute 60/08(7): The reference to the legal duty of LAS to attend calls where key symptoms had been reported was confirmed as deleted from the Frequent Callers Policy.